akshgit10/data-pipeline-design-assistance-agent/README.md

 # GenAI Agent for Data Pipeline Design Assistance

-Built at the **TCS AI Hackathon** — a RAG-based assistant that helps answer questions about data pipelines and schemas, using both a fixed knowledge base and whatever files you upload at it (CSV, JSON, Excel, or raw SQL).
+A RAG-based assistant that helps answer questions about data pipelines and schemas, using both a fixed knowledge base and whatever files you upload at it (CSV, JSON, Excel, or raw SQL).

 The idea started from a simple pain point: when you're designing a data pipeline, you're constantly flipping between company policy docs and your own dataset to check things like "does this column follow our naming convention?" or "what's the schema of this table?"
 This tool puts both in one chat window.
 <img width="940" height="398" alt="image" src="https://github.com/user-attachments/assets/704d9106-11f1-4201-879a-40c3dcb759a0" />